-Silicon is able to form highly coordinated compounds (> four substituents) with electronegative elements such as fluorine.
-As metal fluorides are often used as fluorination reagents, highly coordinated silicon fluorides also act as fluorination reagents.
+Silicon is able to form highly coordinated compounds (more than four substituents) with electronegative elements such as fluorine.
+Like metal fluorides, highly coordinated silicon fluorides can also act as fluorination reagents.

 The fluorination reaction of CCl4 using Na2SiF6 was carried out as follows.